minvws/nl-covid19-coronacheck-website/en/gebruikersvoorwaarden.md

 ## For whom is the CoronaCheck Scanner app intended?

 The app is publicly available in the Apple App Store or Google Play Store.
-A controller can deny access using the CoronaCheck Scanner app if persons are unable to display a coronavirus pass or DCC or when the CoronaCheck Scanner app shows a red screen after scanning a corona admission ticket.
+A controller can deny access using the CoronaCheck Scanner app if persons are unable to display a coronavirus entry pass or EU DCC or when the CoronaCheck Scanner app shows a red screen after scanning a corona admission ticket.

 ## Why use CoronaCheck Scanner?

 The outbreak of SARS-CoV-2 (hereinafter: “coronavirus”) has tremendous social impact on Dutch society.
 By containing and controlling coronavirus, society can slowly return to normal and economical damage can be limited as much as possible.
-The CoronaCheck Scanner app is intended to scan the coronavirus pass or DCC persons show to a controller and ascertain if someone is allowed access to a certain location.
+The CoronaCheck Scanner app is intended to scan the coronavirus entry pass or EU DCC persons show to a controller and ascertain if someone is allowed access to a certain location.
 It is a legal requirement to use only this app for scanning.
 By only allowing access to certain locations to people who can prove they have recently tested negative for coronavirus, have been vaccinated or have recovered, further spread of coronavirus can be limited.

 ## The CoronaCheck Scanner app does not offer protection from coronavirus

-Scanning a coronavirus pass or DCC indicates that a person was not infected with coronavirus at the time of testing, recovered from coronavirus or recently tested negative for coronavirus.
+Scanning a coronavirus entry pass or EU DCC indicates that a person was not infected with coronavirus at the time of testing, recovered from coronavirus or recently tested negative for coronavirus.
 However, this does not guarantee that this person cannot infect others with coronavirus at the time of scanning the QR code with the CoronaCheck Scanner app.

 ## Privacy

 The use of the CoronaCheck Scanner app does not involve processing of personal data.
 The CoronaCheck Scanner app requires consent to use the scanner’s phone camera.
-This consent is required to scan the coronavirus pass or DCC, in the form of a QR code.
-Without this consent the user can install the app but cannot use the app to scan the coronavirus pass or DCC, in the form of a QR code.
+This consent is required to scan the coronavirus entry pass or EU DCC, in the form of a QR code.
+Without this consent the user can install the app but cannot use the app to scan the coronavirus entry pass or EU DCC, in the form of a QR code.

 ### Purpose limitation

-The CoronaCheck Scanner app is used to regulate access to a certain event or location by checking if someone has a coronavirus pass or DCC.
-This is only possible when a person shows a valid coronavirus pass or DCC.
-When using the CoronaCheck Scanner app, it is not allowed to capture a coronavirus pass or DCC in any way, including but not limited to taking a screenshot.
-The CoronaCheck Scanner app may only be used to read a coronavirus pass or DCC.
-Saving or recording coronavirus passes or DCCs presented to a controller is strictly prohibited.
+The CoronaCheck Scanner app is used to regulate access to a certain event or location by checking if someone has a coronavirus entry pass or EU DCC.
+This is only possible when a person shows a valid coronavirus entry pass or EU DCC.
+When using the CoronaCheck Scanner app, it is not allowed to capture a coronavirus entry pass or EU DCC in any way, including but not limited to taking a screenshot.
+The CoronaCheck Scanner app may only be used to read a coronavirus entry pass or EU DCC.
+Saving or recording coronavirus entry passes or EU DCCs presented to a controller is strictly prohibited.

 ## Security